 Surat Castle is a 16th-century fort that was built by king Sultan Mehmood III.
 The motive behind the construction of the fort was to provide safe heaven to the natives and the royal family from the invaders.
 Tourists from across the country arrive here to witness this great construction.

-By Rail.
-Surat railway station is the nearest station to reach this culturally rich district of Gujarat.
-The station welcomes regular and frequent trains from across the country.
+If planning to travel by train then deboard at the Surat Railway Station.
+The station has regular trains operating frequently to and fro across the country.
 Gandhidham special, Ag Kranti Rajdhani, and Swaraj Express are a few trains on which seats can be reserved to reach Surat.